The Medicinal Punch of THC Depends on How You Take It

-As with any medicine, understanding pharmacokinetics and bioavailability of cannabis are critical to knowing how to use it effectively, particularly for applications in which a high or very specific dose is required.
+As with any medicine, understanding the pharmacokinetics and bioavailability of cannabis are critical.
+These help us to know how to use it effectively.
+All the more so for applications in which we require a high or specific dose.

-Pharmacokinetics is the study of how a drug moves through the body, as it attempts to define and predict how the body will absorb, distribute, metabolize, and excrete the drug and how long these processes take.
-Pharmacokinetics helps scientists and physicians to determine what an appropriate dose of medicine should be for a given body sizeand how often it should be taken in order to maintain therapeutic levels in your body.
+Pharmacokinetics is the study of how a drug moves through the body.
+It attempts to define and predict how the body will absorb, distribute, metabolize, and excrete the drug; But also how long these processes take.
+Pharmacokinetics helps scientists and physicians to determine what an appropriate dose of medicine should be for a given body size, and how often it should be taken in order to maintain therapeutic levels in your body.
 With delta-9-tetrahydrocannabinol (THC), there are several common routes of administration, or ways you can take it, and each of these will have slightly different pharmacokinetics.

 The pharmacokinetics depends on the drug’s bioavailability which will differ with each route of administration and the formulation used (for example, if it is mixed with something to make a pill).
 The bioavailability refers to the fraction of the total dose that actually reaches its intended target.
 The “absolute bioavailability” is calculated by comparing the concentration of the drug that makes it into the bloodstream to the concentration after an intravenous (IV) injection.
 An IV injection provides a theoretical 100% bioavailability as a reference.

-The “relative bioavailability” compares the amount of drug in the bloodstream between two different routes of administration, neither of which being IV injection.
-Losses of drug that would reduce its biovailability are usually caused by first-pass metabolization in the liver, exhalation, limited absorption, and conversion into inactive metabolites by enzymes in the body.
-If high doses of a drug are needed, as is the case with some medicinal applications of THC, the bioavailability of the drug is important to consider to maximize the efficiency of each dose.
+The “relative bioavailability” compares the amount of drug in the bloodstream between two different routes of administration.
+Neither of these were IV injection.
+Losses of a drug that would reduce its availability usually come from first-pass metabolization in the liver.
+Or, indeed, also exhalation, limited absorption, and conversion into inactive metabolites by enzymes in the body.
+If you need high doses of a drug, as is the case with some medicinal applications of THC, the bioavailability of the drug is important to consider to maximize the efficiency of each dose.

 Oral and Sublingual